This post may contain affiliate links. For more information, see my Full Disclosure.

 You can freeze homemade cookies for up to 6 months.
 For optimal flavour and texture, I’d suggest eating them with 3 months.

-What baking tray should I use for cookies?
+What is the best baking tray to use for cookies?

 A standard baking tray covered in baking/parchment paper would work fine here, although I do highly recommend using a silicone baking tray if possible.
 Silicone helps to distribute the heat more evenly, meaning more evenly baked cookies!
 Mine is very similar to this one!